Date of Paper/Work

 Bandura’s concept of self-efficacy, Dweck’s theory of growth mindset, Noddings’ theory of caring education, and Gardner’s theory of multiple intelligences formed the framework for the study.
 JOPO teachers and students cited the emotionally safe learning community that evolved, the early sense of trust and belonging, on-the-job learning, and the teachers’ positive ‘noticing’ and commitment to the students as key in developing academic self-efficacy.
 Students gained new motivation and strengthened self-efficacy beliefs about being able to complete school.
 Principals and teachers credited early intervention with students, learning camp experiences, and selection of appropriate students and teachers for the program as success factors.
 The JOPO class began in 2006 and was adopted nationwide in Finland in 2008.
 It serves approximately 1,850 students each year in middle schools throughout the nation.

 self-efficacy, JOPO class, on-the-job learning, belonging, social-emotional learning, growth mindset, caring education, student motivation, at-risk students, flexible learning, whole-child learning

 Creative Commons License

-Bonafield-Pierce, Joyce C., "From Passenger to Driver: Strengthening Self-Efficacy" (2018).
+Bonafield-Pierce, Joyce C., "From Passenger to Driver: Strengthening Self-Efficacy in Finland's JOPO Class Students" (2018).
 Education Doctoral Dissertations in Leadership.
 104.